ultimate271/notes/dastoyevsky/brothers02.04.md

 believe without doubt, and no doubt can possibly enter your soul.
 This has been tried.
 This is certain.”

+#### The mother expresses her wish to pursue active love, but also her insecurity in her love of life
 “In active love?
 There’s another question—and such a question!
 You see, I so love humanity that—would you believe it?—I often dream of forsaking all that I have, leaving Lise, and becoming a sister of mercy.
 I close my eyes